Mwajiduddin/Network-File-Shares-and-Permissions/README.md

 </p>

 <h1>Introduction</h1>
-In this tutorial we will be setting up file shares and permissions in both of our virtual machines from the previous tutorial.
+In this tutorial we will be using both of our virtual machines from the previous tutorial to set up file shares and change its permissions .

 <h2>Tutorial Guideline</h2>